MicrochipTech/AzureDemo_PIC32CM_LS60/README.md

 There are several ways to connect devices to Azure IoT.
 In this section, you learn how to connect a device by using Azure IoT Central.
 This user guide provide the steps to connect a single device to IoT Central using the group enrollment method based on X.509 certification (with the ATECC608B’s device certificate).
 This is the easiest way to develop a proof of concept that utilizes the full features of the ATECC608B secure element.

-Follow Microsoft's online [procedure](https://github.com/Azure/embedded-wireless-framework/tree/main/examples/PIC32CM_LS60) for connecting the PIC32CM LS60 Curiosity Pro Evaluation Kit to Azure IoT Central.
+Follow Microsoft's [standard procedure](https://github.com/Azure/embedded-wireless-framework/tree/main/examples/PIC32CM_LS60) (start at the section titled "Example to connect to Azure IoT Central") for connecting the PIC32CM LS60 Curiosity Pro Evaluation Kit to Azure IoT Central.

 ### IoT Plug and Play Example